 The Organization is required under GAAP to report information presented in accordance with Financial Accounting Standards Board's (FASB) Accounting Standards Codification (ASC) Topic 958-205, Financial Statements of Not-for-Profit Organizations.
-Under FASB ASC Topic 958-205, the Community Benefit is required to report information regarding its financial position and activities according to two classes of net assets as follows:
+Under FASB ASC Topic 958-205, the Organization is required to report information regarding its financial position and activities according to two classes of net assets as follows:

 Net Assets without donor restrictions - These are resources that are not subject to donor-imposed stipulations and can be used for the general operations of the Organization.
-The Organization had net assets without donor restrictions of \$1,356,086 and \$1,494,147 as of September 30, 2019 and 2018, respectively.
+The Organization had net assets without donor restrictions of \$1,010,826 and \$1,356,086 as of September 30, 2020 and 2019, respectively.

-Net Assets with donor restrictions - These are resources that are subject to donor-imposed stipulations that may be met, either by actions of the Organization and/or the passage of time.
+Net Assets with donor restrictions - These are resources that are subject to donorimposed stipulations that may be met, either by actions of the Organization and/or the passage of time.
 Other donor restrictions are perpetual in nature, where the donor has stipulated the funds be maintained in perpetuity.
-The Organization did not have perpetual restrictions as of September 30, 2019 and 2018.
+The Organization did not have any temporary or perpetual restrictions as of September 30, 2020 and 2019.